sebs-scholarship/jekyll-post-image-generator/README.md

 {% generated_image_path %}
 ```

-If an image was generated for the post, this tag returns the path to the generated image, or `false` otherwise.
+If an image was generated for the post, or a cover image was used, this tag returns the path to the
+image, or `false` otherwise.

 This can be used to display the output image on the page
 ```html